 “Take care of your body.
 It’s the only place you have to live.” — Jim Rohn

 If you want to achieve anything in life, everything starts here.
-First, you should take care of your health, and there are only three things you need to keep in mind:
+First you have to take care of your health, and there are only two things you need to keep in mind:

 Small steps, but you will thank yourself one day.

 “You only live once, but if you do it right, once is enough.” — Mae West